 The Potterycrafts Lifetime Achievement Award is presented to a potter or ceramist who has done much to promote the ceramic arts during their life.
 The recipient of this award is selected from proposals made by the guests and visitors at the previous festival.
 The award is kept secret until it is announced during the Official Opening of the festival on the Friday evening of the Festival weekend.
 A piece of ceramic work is made by a notable ceramicist is presented to the recipient during the Opening Ceremony.

-The 2017 Award was awarded to David and Margaret Frith
+The 2019 Award was awarded to Magdalene Odundo.

 Previous Lifetime Achievement Award winners:

 2013 – Walter Keeler (UK)

 2007 – Ruth Duckworth (USA)

 2005 – David Leach (UK) and Frank and Janet Hamer (UK)